 As might be expected, defects in the expression and/or function of membrane transporters leads to the manifestation of numerous clinical disorders.
 It is not the intention of this section to cover all disorders related to defects in membrane transporters but to highlight several with emphasis on diseases that have been mentioned throughout the pages of this web site or in specific disease discussion pages.

 As the name implies, cystinuria is a disorder associated with excess cystine in the urine.
 Cystine is the oxidized disulfide homodimer of two cysteines.
 Cystinuria is an autosomal recessive disorder that results from a failure of the renal proximal tubules to reabsorb cystine that was filtered by the glomerulus.
 The disorder results from defects in either of the two protein subunits of the cystine transporter which is distinct from the renal cysteine transporter.
 In addition to excess cystine in the urine, the disorder is also associated with increased urinary excretion of dibasic amino acids arginine, lysine, and ornithine.
 However, clinical consequences are only associated with the increased urinary cystine and is due to the poor solubility of this homodimeric compound.
 Cystine will precipitate in the urine resulting in the formation of renal calculi (stones) that can lead to renal failure.
 The two subunits of the cystine transporter are encoded by the SLC3A1 and SCL7A9 genes that encode the basic amino acid transport protein (rBAT) and the functional subunit that transports neutral and basic amino acids (b0,+AT), respectively.
 Common treatments for patients with cystinuria are to decrease protein and salt intake as well as to ensure increased hydration as this will dilute the cystine in the urine reducing the potential for crystal formation.
 In addition, patients are given drugs, such as acetazolamide (a carbonic anhydrase inhibitor), which alkalize the urine thereby reducing the potential for urinary precipitation of cystine.
 In addition, thiol drugs can be used to compete for the formation of cystine.
-These drugs include captopril, D-penicillamine, and alpha-MPG (alpha-mercaptopropionylglycine).
+These drugs include captopril, D-penicillamine, and alpha-MPG (alpha-mercaptopropionylglycine).back to the top

 ABCA1 is involved in the transport of cholesterol out of cells when HDLs are bound to their cell surface receptor, SR-B1 (see the Lipoproteins page for more details).
 One important consequence of the activity of ABCA1 in macrophages is that the efflux of cholesterol results in a suppression of inflammatory responses triggered by macrophages that have become foam cells due to cholesterol uptake.
 Defects in ABCA1 result in Tangier disease which is characterized by two clinical hallmarks; enlarged lipid-laden tonsils and low serum HDL.